Causality Is Key to Understand and Balance Multiple Goals in Trustworthy ML and Foundation Models: Causality for Trustworthy ML

 In contrast, causal models inherently emphasize invariant relationships—patterns that are stable across various data distributions.
 Noise that disrupts non-causal relationships or spurious correlations can further enhance the robustness of these models to shifts in data.
 Finally, some results show, that causal models provide stronger guarantees for adversarial robustness with lower epsilon in differential privacy, thus allowing for lesser negative impact on accuracy~\cite{tople2020alleviating}.

-\textbf{Privacy vs. Fairness.} Privacy mechanisms, such as noise addition, can disproportionately impact minority groups, leading to fairness concerns.
-Differentially Private Stochastic Gradient Descent (DP-SGD), for example, has been shown to degrade model accuracy more severely for underrepresented groups, exacerbating fairness disparities~\cite{bagdasaryan2019differential}.
-However, Causal models can guide privacy interventions by ensuring that noise is applied in ways that do not disrupt fairness-critical relationships.
-For instance, a causal graph can reveal which features or pathways should be preserved to maintain fairness while protecting privacy.
+\textbf{Robustness vs. Accuracy.} The trade-off between generalizability and accuracy is rooted in the observation that models trained to achieve high accuracy on a specific dataset often overfit to the peculiarities of that distribution.
+This overfitting compromises their ability to generalize to new, unseen distributions~\cite{scholkopf2022causality}.
+On the contrary, causal models focus on invariant relationships that hold across different environments, making them robust to distribution shifts.
+This robustness enhances the model's ability to generalize to unseen data, improving accuracy in diverse settings.
+For example, causal representation learning disentangles stable causal factors, allowing the model to maintain performance when data distributions change.
+Moreover,~\cite{richens2024} prove that robust agents implicitly learn causal world models, further emphasizing the intrinsic interdependency between robustness and causality.

+\textbf{Explainability vs. Accuracy.} Many complex algorithms, such as deep neural networks (DNN) or random forest (RF), have impressive predictive power but provide ``black-box" solutions that are hard to question or evaluate~\cite{london2019artificial,van2021trading}.
+Causal models offer inherently interpretable structures by quantifying the contribution of each input feature to the output, providing clear, human-understandable explanations.
+Causal recourse further enhances explainability by offering actionable recommendations for individuals affected by model decisions, helping them achieve a more favorable outcome~\cite{KarSchVal21}.

 \textbf{Prediction Accuracy vs. Intervention Accuracy.} One of the key advantages of the causal framework is its ability to support not just prediction but also intervention~\cite{hernan2020causal, scholkopf2022causality}.
-While predictive models are sufficient in some domains, many high-stakes applications—such as healthcare, policy-making, and personalized treatment—require actionable interventions.
+While predictive models are sufficient in some domains, many high-stakes applications—such as healthcare, policy-making, personalized treatment, as well as addressing structural biases and fairness, require actionable interventions~\cite{kusner2018causal, kusner2019making}.
 In these settings, understanding causal relationships is essential, as the objective is not only to predict outcomes but also to influence them.